Exponential corrected thermodynamics of black holes: Corrections on black hole entropy

+where $\alpha$, $\gamma$ and $\eta$ are some infinitesimal constants which are called correction coefficients.
+Also, $f_{1}(S_{0})$ and $f_{2}(S_{0})$ are suitable functions of the uncorrected black hole entropy.
+Several forms of function $f_{1}(S_{0})$ like $S_{0}T^{2}$, $CT^{2}$ or $S_{0}$ already discussed in literatures \cite{f1, f2, f3, f4, f5}.
+The logarithmic correction with coefficient $\alpha$ \cite{log1, log2} and higher order correction with coefficient $\gamma$ \cite{higher1, higher2} may be negligible.
+Hence, it is possible to consider the case $\alpha=\gamma=0$ which is interested in this paper.
+In Ref. \cite{2007.15401}, it is argued that $f_{2}(S_{0})=-S_{0}$ and $\eta=1$, independent of the theory of quantum gravity.
+The exponential term also is negligible for the large black hole areas (entropy), but its effect is important when the black hole area is small, Therefore, it is considered as a quantum effect for the small black hole as well as logarithmic correction \cite{NPB}.
+It should be noted that the exponential correction on the statistical entropy of supersymmetric string theories using the quantum entropy function formalism \cite{Sen001}.
 It is compatible with the non-perturbative features of the string theory \cite{string} and is valid in the Planckian regime of the black hole event horizon area.
 It is clear that for the large black hole we have $A\gg1$ so $S_{0}\gg1$, hence $S=S_{0}$.
-On the other hand for the case of $S_{0}=0$ ($A=0$), we have $S=1$, so we may use it for the two-dimensional black holes as well as entropy function formalism \cite{e1, e2}.
+On the other hand, for the case of $S_{0}=0$ ($A=0$), we have $S=1$, so we may use it for the two-dimensional black holes as well as entropy function formalism \cite{e1, e2}.
 Although, quantum entropy function may also yield to the logarithmic correction \cite{e3}.
 In general, according to the relation (\ref{S}) we can find $S\geq1$.\\ A general spherically symmetric black hole metric in $D$ dimensional space-time given by,

 Black hole area, and hence, black hole entropy depends on $d\Omega_{D-2}^{2}$ elements, while black hole temperature (at outer horizon radius $r_{+}$) is given by,